charmed-kubernetes/kubernetes-docs/pages/k8s/install-aws.md

 <div class="p-notification--caution">
   <p markdown="1" class="p-notification__response">
     <span class="p-notification__status">Note:</span>
-If you create EBS volumes and subsequently tear down the cluster, make sure to check with the AWS console to make sure all the associated resources have also been released.
+If you create EBS volumes and subsequently tear down the cluster, check with the AWS console to make sure all the associated resources have also been released.
   </p>
 </div>